Teenage suicide in the United States: Causes in teenage suicide

-Eating disorders have the highest correlation with a suicide rate of any mental illness, most commonly affecting teenagers (since data is correlational it is not possible to say with that A causes B, vice versa it may be possible a third variable is causing both, see Correlation and dependence).
+Eating disorders have the highest correlation with a suicide rate of any mental illness, most commonly affecting teenagers (since data is correlational it is not possible to say with certainty that A causes B, and it is instead possible that a third variable is causing both [see Correlation and dependence]).
 Teenagers with Eating Disorders' suicide risk is about 15%.

 Perceived lack of parental interest is also a major factor in teenage suicide.
 According to one study, 90% of suicidal teenagers believed their families did not understand them.

 Depression is the most common cause of suicide.
 About 75% of those individuals who die by suicide are depressed.
 Depression is caused by a number of factors, from chemical imbalances to psychological make-up to environmental influences.

+According to a 2019 survey, 50% of female pupils and one-third of high school students reported having continuous feelings of melancholy or hopelessness, a 40% rise from 2009.

 There is a correlation between the use of social media and the increase in mental illness and teen suicide.
 Recent studies are showing that there is a link between using social media platforms and depression and anxiety.
 A recent national survey of 1787 young adults looked at the use of 11 different social media platforms.
 The survey showed that the teens that used between 7 and 11 platforms were three times at risk for depression or anxiety.
 Depression is one of the leading causes of suicide.
 Another problem with teens and social media is cyberbullying.
 When teens are on social media that can say whatever they want about anybody and they do not feel there are any repercussions for their actions.
 They do not have to look their victims in the eyes and see the hurt and torment they are causing.
 The link between cyberbullying and teen suicide is one reason that people are trying to criminalize cyberbullying.
 In 2011 the US Center for Disease Control showed that 13.7% of teens that reported being cyberbullied had attempted suicide.
 A Facebook internal study found that 13.5% of teenage girls say Instagram makes thoughts of suicide worse.